zdravkov/kendo-docs/framework/validator/how-to/show-tooltip-on-mouse-over.md

 description: Show tooltip on mouse over
 ---

-# Add tooltip for grid cell
+# Show tooltip on mouse over

 The example below demonstrates how to show the validation tooltip only when moving the cursor over the input that failed to validate.